barryclark/jekyll-now/_posts/2019-03-09-What-does-my-phone-do.md

 You need to know what you are doing and looking at at this low level.

-Depending on your laptop and wireless card, you may need to tweak things to actually get some meaningful traffic.
+Depending on your laptop and wireless card, you may need to tweak things to actually get some meaningful traffic, i.e. let Wireshark interpret the low-level stuff for you.

-Let's see an example.
-All screenshots and settings are from a MacBook Pro, running MacOS Mojave and Wireshark 3.0.0.
-Your settings and UI may differ slightly.
+Note: *All screenshots and settings are from a MacBook Pro, running MacOS Mojave and Wireshark 3.0.0.
+Your settings and UI may differ slightly.*

 **What is my laptop's IP?**